-In lieu of the HRA, a precautionary 5km search zone has been applied to the assessment of reasonable alternative site locations in relation to Nature 2000 sites.
-Any site that is within 5km of a European site triggers a precautionary approach in the SA and a adverse effect is recorded.
+In lieu of the Habitats Regulations Assessment (HRA), a precautionary 5km search zone has been applied to the assessment of reasonable alternative site locations in relation to Natura 2000 sites.
+Any site that is within 5km of a European site triggers a precautionary approach in the SA and an adverse effect is recorded.
 This search zone is quite separate from the HRA process and has been used solely as a guidance tool.
-The impact of the plan on European sites has been tested through the Habitats Regulations Assessment (HRA) process.
+The impact of the Plan on European sites has been tested through the HRA process.
 The final results of the HRA process will be used to inform the SA.
 It is acknowledged that effects can arise at different distances for example hydrological links can extend far beyond 5km.